sethrfore/homebrew-r-srf/README.md

 Custom hombrew r formula.
 Tcl-Tk support is added by default using the Mac OS system Tcl-Tk framework (see r.rb formula lines 61-63).
 The formula also provides optional support for the following dependencies: Cairo, IUC, Java, LibTIFF, OpenBLAS, Pango and TexInfo.

-Operational X11/Xquartz and Mac OS Command Line Tools installations are build requirements.
+Operational X11/Xquartz and macOS Command Line Tools installations are build requirements.
 X11/Xquartz is required because the tk.h header file used in [base r tcltk package includes X11 headers](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Tcl_002fTk).

-Mac OS Command Line Tools must be installed for the appropriate Tcl-Tk config files to be available.
+macOS Command Line Tools must be installed for the appropriate Tcl-Tk config files to be available.
 As from macOS 10.14 (‘Mojave’), an additional step is needed to install the headers in the appropriate locations.
 From the Terminal run:

 `sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /`